Bounty Hunter Tracker IV Information & Details:

 While headphones are not necessary for the Bounty Hunter Tracker IV they do assist with acquiring targets because they reduce outside noise allowing you to hear targets better.
+They also make your metal detecting a little more discreet because the sounds of the metal detector won’t be heard by others.
 Also, they improve the battery life of the metal detector.
-If you are interested in buying headphones, click here for
+For more information, check out the Bounty Hunter Metal Detector Headphones!

 Bounty Hunter Pin Pointer

-If you are close by any body of water you may want to think about metal detecting the dry beach sand.
-In order to dig up the targets in the most efficient way, you want to purchase a beach metal detecting sand scoop.
+If you are close by any body of water you need to try metal detecting the dry beach sand.
+In order to dig up the targets in the most efficient way, you need to purchase a beach metal detecting sand scoop.
 These are designed to quickly sift through the sand so you can keep searching for the goodies.
 Have a look at my page dedicated to metal detecting sand scoops.
 Alternatively, if you want to search your local park or other area with dirt, check out this page on metal detecting digging tools.